Deason Center Hosts Second Annual Rural Criminal Justice Summit

-Two-day workshop brought together criminal justice stakeholders from across the county to address criminal justice needs of rural communities
+Criminal Justice Stakeholders from across the country are coming together to address criminal justice needs of rural communities